adlogix/zf2-opensoft-rollout/README.md

 return [
     'rollout' => [

-        //Describes the features with a description - not required - 'features' => [
+        //(Optional) Describes the features with a description 'features' => [
             'feature_1' => [
                 'description' => ''